 An original cemetery is the cats and dogs’ one, located in Asnières (suburbs near Paris).

-French people are not particularly animal rights activists (even if it tends to evolve a bit), but they love pets!
+French people are not particularly animal rights activists (even if there is some progress there), but they love pets!
 And for more than a century now, pet lovers can bury their pets in this special cemetery, located in a very peaceful and beautiful area along the river Seine.

-Reading the pets’ names, their owners’ short epitaphs (some of them are in English) is quite entertaining, and there are actually beautiful graves, showing how some people can be more attached to animals than to human beings.
-The place also hosts a shelter for abandoned – living – cats, which brings life to this area where death reigns.
+Reading the pets’ names, their owners’ short epitaphs (some of them in English) is quite entertaining, and there are actually beautiful graves, showing how some people can be more attached to animals than to human beings.
+The place also hosts a shelter for abandoned -living- cats, which brings life to this area where death reigns.

 Be careful, it’s closed on Mondays and on national bank holidays (except of course the 1st of November, which is the unofficial ‘cemetery day’).